evildmp/diataxis-documentation-framework/map.rst

    * - analogy
      - teaching a child how to cook
      - a recipe in a cookery book
-     - information on the back of food packet
+     - information on the back of a food packet
      - an article on culinary social history

 Each piece of content is of a kind that not only has one particular job to do, that job is also clearly distinguished